aimukhin/minfft/README.md

 It achieves high performance by simple means.

 ## Overview
-The library provides routines for computing
+The library provides routines for computing:

 * Forward and inverse complex DFT,
 * Real symmetric transforms (DCT and DST) of the types 2, 3, 4